pingcap/docs/storage-engine/titan-overview.md

 ## User scenarios

-Titan is suitable for the following scenarios:
+Titan is suitable for the scenarios where a huge volume of data is written to the TiKV foreground:

-- As a large volume of data is written to the TiKV foreground, RocksDB triggers many compactions, which consumes a lot of I/O bandwidth or CPU resources.
-This causes poor read and write performance of the TiKV foreground.
+- RocksDB triggers a large amount of compactions, which consumes a lot of I/O bandwidth or CPU resources.
+This causes poor read and write performance of the foreground.
-- As a large volume of data is written to the TiKV foreground, the RocksDB compaction lags much behind (due to the I/O bandwidth or CPU bottleneck) and frequently causes write stalls.
+- The RocksDB compaction lags much behind (due to the I/O bandwidth limit or CPU bottleneck) and frequently causes write stalls.
-- As a large volume of data is written to the TiKV foreground, RocksDB triggers many compactions, which causes a large amount of I/O writes and affects the life of the SSD disk.
+- RocksDB triggers a large amount of compactions, which causes a lot of I/O writes and affects the life of the SSD disk.

 ## Prerequisites